alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 ### tfsec

-The tfsec open source tool provides security analysis of `Terraform code` and detects potential security issues based on AWS best practices.
+The tfsec open-source tool provides a security analysis of `Terraform code` and detects potential security issues based on AWS best practices.

-The tool, contain checks for more than 30 AWS resources, and can be found here: [https://aquasecurity.github.io/tfsec/v1.28.1/checks/aws/](https://aquasecurity.github.io/tfsec/v1.28.1/checks/aws/){:target="_blank"}
+The tool contains checks for more than 30 AWS resources and can be found here: [https://aquasecurity.github.io/tfsec/v1.28.1/checks/aws/](https://aquasecurity.github.io/tfsec/v1.28.1/checks/aws/){:target="_blank"}

-tfsec has the capability to apply user-defined Rego policies.
-This is a useful feature if your organisation needs to implement custom security policies on top of avoid other misconfigurations and enforcing best practice guidelines.
+tfsec can apply user-defined Rego policies.
+This is a useful feature if your organization needs to implement custom security policies on top of avoiding other misconfigurations and enforcing best practice guidelines.
 More information [here](https://aquasecurity.github.io/tfsec/v1.28.1/guides/rego/rego/){:target="_blank"}.

 Some Features: